News of the Alumni

 See web site at www.BradConroy.com

-Joe Danielewicz spent 28 years at various business units of Motorola in IT data architecture and enterprise architecture.
-Mr. Danielewicz is now an independent consultant in Enterprise Architecture and ERP Integration Planning. www.danlyst.com
+Joe Danielewicz spent 28 years at various business units of Motorola in IT data and enterprise architecture.
+Mr. Danielewicz is now a Senior Data Architect at General Motors in Chandler, AZ.

 Danielewicz received his BA degree in philosophy from Northeastern Illinois University in 1973 and Masters of Science in CIS from University of Phoenix in 2005.

-Professionally, Jonathan has continued some of the things that he was doing during his undergrad years while also finding new things to do.
+Professionally, Jonathan has continued some of the things that he was doing during his undergraduate years while also finding new things to do.
 He has continued as a freelance gaming journalist, which he has been doing since March 2008.
 He served as a Green Party Ward Committeeman.
 Just after getting into NEIU's graduate college, he was contracted to proofread and edit the content on the graduate college's website.
-More recently, with a friend, he released a game for which he acted as a narrative designer.
-Their game, Towers of Ajura, will be part of a presentation held at NEIU's NETT Day conference on October 25, 2012.
-It is also the first game for a company that they are trying to create.
+On October 16, 2012, he released a game with a friend titled Towers of Ajura, which he acted as a narrative designer.
+As of March 2, 2015, he started working as an Administrative Assistant for JewishBaseballPlayer.com, a company that celebrates the contributions of Jewish athletes and prominent Jewish figures in and around Major League Baseball while also raising money for various non-profit organizations.

 Graduated from NEIU in August, 2004 with B.A. in Speech Communication, Minor in Philosophy.

-Currently working at Stericycle Inc as a Senior Customer Service Rep and Regional Acct Rep.
+Currently working at Stericycle Inc as a Senior Customer Service Representative and Regional Account Representative.

 Jacob S. Heiss